Get E-Book

 const port: number = '3000';

-That boundary is the whole chapter.
-Node can remove syntax that has no runtime meaning.
-Node needs a transform when TypeScript syntax would have to become new JavaScript.
-Some files run.
+Node can remove syntax that has no runtime effect.
+It needs a transform when TypeScript syntax would have to become new JavaScript.
+Some .ts files run directly.
 Some fail before evaluation.
-Imports need real runtime targets.
-And after the source has been prepared, the module compile cache can store V8 compilation data for later process starts.
+Imports still need real runtime targets.
+Module format rules still apply.
+After the source is prepared, the module compile cache can store V8 compilation data for future process starts.

 type UserId = string;